 A book published in 2016 by Professors Lynda Gratton and Andrew Scott entitled ‘The 100 year life: Living and Working in an Age of Longevity’ recently discussed the notion of the 100 Year Life as an expected time frame for many people born within this decade.

 Professor Scott says: “For the last two centuries, life expectancy has risen by around three years every decade.
 That adds up to a lot more time, approximately eight hours a day extra over a lifetime.
 As a result, the three stages of work, education and retirement as we know them will no longer exist.
 In The 100-Year Life: Living and Working in an Age of Longevity, we start to explore what will come in its place.

 “The key to a happy and successful 100-year life will rest in how we use the extra time we have.
 A longer life means we will all have to work longer.
 Retiring at 65 will not be an option unless we are able to save 25% of our income per year.
 That’s a long stretch; periods of rejuvenation, re-training and re-creation will be necessary.”

-This brings into focus the prospect many people reflect on today of an extended life expectancy and a long working career that must flex and vary if we are to enjoy fruitful and productive working lives.
+This brings into focus the prospect many people reflect on today of an extended life expectancy.
+A long working career must flex and vary if we are to enjoy fruitful and productive working lives; so a grey gap year is not a bad notion to break up the 45 years we commit to working.
 It is no surprise then that so many people after a long professional life of corporate travel can create a desire for authentic travel experiences outside of the big chain hotel groups and hostels.

 Freedom in travel as a house sitter